-Juniper Networks devices have field-replaceable unit (FRU) optical transceivers to which you can connect fiber-optic cables.
+Juniper Networks devices have optical transceivers to which you can connect fiber-optic cables.

-Before you begin to disconnect a fiber-optic cable from an optical transceiver, ensure that you have taken the necessary precautions for safe handling of lasers.
+Before you disconnect a fiber-optic cable from an optical transceiver, ensure that you have taken the necessary precautions for safe handling of lasers.
 See Laser and LED Safety Guidelines and Warnings.

 Ensure that you have the following parts and tools available: